Rybec/pyRTOS/README.md

 Use cases for service routines start with the kind of things ISRs are normally used for.
 In CircuitPython (as of 6.3.0), there are no iterrupts.
 If you need to regularly check if a pin normally used as an interrupt source, a service routine is a good place to do that.
 Just like with an ISR, you should not handle the program business in the service routine.
 Instead, the service routine should notify a task that will handle the business associated with the iterrupt.
 Service routines can also be used to handle things that multiple tasks care about, to avoid the need for semaphores.
 For example, if multiple tasks need network communication (generally avoid this is possible), a service routine can handle routing traffic between the network and the tasks.
 Note though, that putting a large network stack in a service routine is a terrible idea that will starve your tasks of CPU time.
 If you need something bigger than a very slim traffic routing routine, it should be put into a task rather than a service routine.

 \* No, we will not wrap the service routine OS code in a try/except statement.
 This would increase the size of the OS and make it run more slowly.
 Instead, write good code and follow the instructions in this document, and no errors will ever get to the OS.
+† Attempting to start a service routine in the main initialization _after_ `pyRTOS.start()` will fail, as this function does not return in normal usage and thus no code after it will ever run.

 **```add_service_routine(service_routine)```**